Annie-Dhawan/excel-projects/Q2_YoY_Analysis/README.md

 I appreciate your help!

-In this project I cleaned the data, showed the data in a well structured manner and then analysed it and made a summary sheet giving my suggestions as to what went wrong or right in Q2 2021.
+In this project I cleaned the data, presented the data in a well structured manner and then analysed it and made a summary sheet giving my suggestions as to what went wrong or right in Q2 2021.

 The summary sheet looks like: